ISLAND

 Papua New Guinea Papua New Guinea's Flag

 Island Vulnerability explores the challenges which isolated geographies face when dealing with risk and disasters by examining the processes which create, maintain, and could be used to reduce their vulnerability.
-This page provides information from Jessica Mercer on vulnerability issues in Papua New Guinea (PNG) which is a SIDS (Small Island Developing State):
+This page provides information from Jessica Mercer on vulnerability issues in Papua New Guinea (PNG) which is a SIDS (Small Island Developing State) from her PhD which was accepted in 2008.

 Children under threat: HIV/AIDS education in Morobe Province.